cucumber-attic/website/apps/dynamic/views/_posts/cucumber-anti-patterns-part-two.md

 layout: post
 author: theo
 title:  "Cucumber anti-patterns (part two)"
-date:   2016-08-24 12:00:00
+date:   2016-08-31 12:00:00
 nav: blog
 ---

-If you haven't already, read part one over [here](https://cucumber.io/blog/2016/07/01/cucumber-antipatterns-part-one).
-There are some heavy-hitting Cucumber anti-patterns to avoid.
+If you haven't read our first post, start [there](https://cucumber.io/blog/2016/07/01/cucumber-antipatterns-part-one).
+Some of the examples we use here reference the last post.

 This post is an edited conversation between Steve Tooke, Aslak Hellesøy and Matt Wynne on [The Cucumber Podcast](https://itunes.apple.com/de/podcast/cucumber-podcast-rss/id1078896635?mt=2&ign-mpt=uo=4).

-We're focusing on our favourite Cucumber anti-patterns that we see while [training and coaching teams](https://cucumber.io/training) around the world.
-Along the way, we'll give you some advice on how to avoid them and what you can do instead.
+We're focusing on the major Cucumber anti-patterns that we see while [training and coaching teams](https://cucumber.io/training) around the world.
+Along the way, we'll give you some advice on how to avoid them and what you can practice instead.

-You can download and listen to our podcast via [iTunes](https://itunes.apple.com/de/podcast/cucumber-podcast-rss/id1078896635?mt=2&ign-mpt=uo=4).
+If you'd rather listen to the podcast, you can download and listen to the episode on [iTunes](https://itunes.apple.com/de/podcast/cucumber-podcast-rss/id1078896635?mt=2&ign-mpt=uo=4).

 Testing through the UI
 ----------------------